yamaceay/PETRE/README.md

   <img src="https://img.shields.io/badge/Windows%2010-Compatible_but_not_tested-lightgrey" alt="Compatible but not tested on Windows 10"/>
 </p>

-This repository contains the code and data for the **privacy enhancement for text via risk-oriented explainability** (PETRE) method presented in **B. Manzanares-Salor, D. Sánchez, Enhancing text anonymization via re-identification risk-based explainability, Submitted, 2024**.
+This repository contains the code and data for the **privacy enhancement for text via risk-oriented explainability** (PETRE) method presented in [B. Manzanares-Salor, D. Sánchez, Enhancing text anonymization via re-identification risk-based explainability, Knowledge-Based Systems, 2024](https://authors.elsevier.com/a/1kOvM_LdTK7ioh).

 Experimental data was extracted from the [bootstrapping-anonymization](https://github.com/anthipapa/bootstrapping-anonymization) repository, corresponding to the publication [A. Papadopoulou, P. Lison, L. Øvrelid, I. Pilán, Bootstrapping Text Anonymization Models with Distant Supervision, Proceedings of the Thirteenth Language Resources and Evaluation Conference, pages 4477–4487, Marseille, France, 2022](https://aclanthology.org/2022.lrec-1.476/) and the [text-anonymization-benchmark](https://github.com/NorskRegnesentral/text-anonymization-benchmark) repository, corresponding to the publication [I. Pilán, P. Lison, L. Øvrelid, A. Papadopoulou, D. Sánchez, M. Batet, The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization, Computational Linguistics, 48 (4), pages 1053–1101, 2022](https://doi.org/10.1162/coli_a_00458).
 The exact data files utilized in the experiments are located in the [data](data) folder.